Delivery Limits

 max_response_size_exceeded413Response would exceed the ~1 MiB limit.
 Reduce limit, projections, or populate.

-too_many_join_folders422_search.join references more than three folders.
+too_many_join_collections422_search.join references more than three collections.

 invalid_request422General validation failure (e.g., limit < 1, both cursors provided, missing vector_search).